Oyndarfjørður (Settlement)

 © Styrelsen for Dataforsyning og Infrastruktur

-Oyndarfjørður, mentioned in Hundabrævið, has 134 inhabitants and covers 32 merkur, of which 28 merkur are copyhold land distributed between ten copyhold tenants, and 4 merkur are freehold land.
+Oyndarfjørður, mentioned in Hundabrævið, has 118 inhabitants in january 2025 and covers 32 merkur, of which 28 merkur are copyhold land distributed between ten copyhold tenants, and 4 merkur are freehold land.
 The sheep herd consists of 748 animals.

 The church, a traditional wooden church with a turf roof, was built in 1838.
 The school, designed by Niels Pauli Hansen, is from 1959.
 The mission house was built in 1944.